sveltia/sveltia-cms/README.md

 - Small footprint: The bundle size is less than 350 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
 And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - Uses the GraphQL API for GitHub/GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
-- Caches Git files locally to further speed up startup and reduce bandwidth.
+- A list of repository files is cached locally for faster startup and bandwidth savings.
+- Thumbnails of assets, including PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].
 - You can [disable automatic deployments](#disable-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].

 ### Better productivity